caarmen/caarmen/README.md

 ### Hi there 👋

-I'm a software developer currently focused on mainly on Python for backend projects professionally, and for random personal projects.
+I'm a software developer currently focused on mainly on Python and Node.js for backend projects professionally, and Python for random personal projects.

 Previously I developed mobile apps (mostly Android).
 You'll find a few repositories here for Android and iOS apps.

 I've also dabbled in front end (vanilla Javascript for now).

 Here are some repository highlights: